 - An entrepreneurial lead—a student, faculty/staff, recent alumni or community member

-- A business mentor—to provide experienced perspectives to the team.
+- A business mentor—to provide an experienced perspective to the team.
 Mentors will be assigned if needed.

 - Teams must perform a minimum of 30 customer interviews by the end of the program.

-Ben Franklin TechCelerator.
-Located in Innovation Park, TechCelerator specializes in commercialization support for faculty research-derived technologies in complex, often regulated, markets.
+State College, Ben Franklin TechCelerator.
+Located in Innovation Park, specializes in commercialization support for university research-derived technologies in complex, often regulated, markets.

-Happy Valley LaunchBox.
+State College, Happy Valley LaunchBox powered by PNC Bank.
 Located on Allen Street in downtown State College, Happy Valley LaunchBox specializes in support for early-stage, scalable startups focused on emerging markets, digital innovations or novel business models.